I’m going to make a bold claim here: every business should have a referral program.

 It’s a lot easier than you think to get started with a referral marketing.
 You don’t need a developer or a growth-hacker, you just need an existing customer base that uses and loves your brand.

-If you have that, you can get your referral program off the ground in just a few minutes using Referral Factory – our software makes it incredibly easy for any business to build their own referral program.
+If you have that, you can get referral programs for businesses off the ground in just a few minutes using Referral Factory – our software makes it incredibly easy for any business to build their own referral program.
 No coding required!

 Even with the most basic Referral Factory subscription (€75 per month), you get all this: